-Description Prescription Psychotherapeutic Fluoxetine-olanzapine Perphenazine-amitriptyline Combinations Fluoxetille-olalizapille Perphenazine-annunptyiine
+Description Prescription Psychotherapeutic Combinations Fluoxetine-olanzapine Perphenazine-amitriptyline

-- Psychosocial care, which includes behavioral interventions, psychological therapies, and skills training, among others, is the recommended first-line treatment option for children and adolescents diagnosed with nonpsychotic conditions such as attentiondeficit disorder and disruptive behaviors. - When prescribed, antipsychotic medications should be part of a comprehensive, multimodal plan for coordinated treatment that includes psychosocial care. - Periodically review the ongoing need for continued therapy with antipsychotic medications. - Provide credible sources to address any fears and stigma surrounding treatment. - Offer a culturally competent environment--understanding a patient's culture and belief system can help distinguish what type of treatment they are seeking.
+- Psychosocial care, which includes behavioral interventions, psychological therapies, and skills training, among others, is the recommended first-line treatment option for children and adolescents diagnosed with nonpsychotic conditions such as attention-deficit disorder and disruptive behaviors. - When prescribed, antipsychotic medications should be part of a comprehensive, multimodal plan for coordinated treatment that includes psychosocial care. - Periodically review the ongoing need for continued therapy with antipsychotic medications. - Provide credible sources to address any fears and stigma surrounding treatment. - Offer a culturally competent environment.
+Understanding a patient's culture and belief system can help distinguish what type of treatment they are seeking.